Thank you to our partners:

 Contest Award Program:

-The Juneteenth essay award program will be held virtually on June 16, 2022.
+The Juneteenth Essay award program will be held June 15, 2023 at Lansing Community College.
 Additional details will be provided.

 Information: